joannasaw/CV2021/README.md

 ```
 $ ./train.sh
 ```
-We have also provided a convenience script for training for a single backbone variant i.e. VGG16 / VGG19 / ResNet50
+We have provided a convenience script to train for a single backbone variant i.e. VGG16 / VGG19 / ResNet50

 ### Acknowledgements
 ```